Metaswitch/chronos/doc/api.md

 * Longer delays between the requested interval and the time of the actual pop (up to `2 sec * (n - 1)` in some failure cases).

 The default value for the replication factor (if unspecified) is `2`.
 The replication factor cannot be changed once the timer has been created.

-##### Statistics

-The statistics object is an optional parameter that may be used to provide tags holding information on what a timer represents.
-These tags are then used to generate stateful statistics in Chronos.
-The "count" value is also optional, defaulting to 1, but if present it must be a positive integer.

-For any tag provided, the following statistics can be queried over SNMP:

-* Average
-* HWM
-* LWM
-* Variance

-These values can be queried for the following time periods:

-* Previous five seconds
-* Current five minutes
-* Previous five minutes

-Further information on querying these statistics can be found at

 #### Request (DELETE)